 John has been an advisor to Tonic since January 2019, helping the team with planning and evaluation.
 On his visits to Tonic HQ John has attended workshops in guitar and bass, as well as the Tonic Ska Choir.

-David facilitates our creative writing workshops and designs our flyers.
+David facilitates our creative writing workshops.

 Samuel Carter-Brazier is a professional audio/visual producer and guitar tutor.
 He has over 10 years experience working with musicians, voice-over artists and on post-production projects.